 - Complete the online Student Self-Assessment Survey to help our Retention Support Team identify ways to assist you.

-If you have any questions about the process, please feel free to contact the Retention Program team by using the eAdvising system.
-(See the easy steps listed on the Retention Program website.)
+Questions?
+If you have any questions or need help with the process, please feel free to contact the Retention Team by using the eAdvising system.
+(See the easy steps listed on the Retention Team website.)

-We care about you and want to ensure that you have a successful experience at De Anza College.
+We care about you and want to help you succeed.
 Here’s what one of our students told us last year:

 “(My retention counselor) listened to my situation and gave me supportive, constructive suggestions (for) my challenges.
 (She) acted as if they were common experiences and struggles that many students have.
 It was very helpful to me, and I believe that I am on the right path going forward.”